How to charge recurring payments with WooCommerce

 Even though we work hard to retain our recurring subscriptions some users may cancel.
 Sometimes it’s good to filter out these users and maybe check with them what’s wrong.
 Part of these users may have just forgotten to pay, and a few may have good feedback to share.
 Either way, it’s a good opportunity to win back customers or improve your services.

 In order to keep our WooCommerce recurring orders coming, we may need to plan in advance.
 It’s possible to check the next billing date for your customers.
-If we combine this information with their current subscription plan we can craft powerful sales messages.
+If we combine this information with their current subscription plan we can get some valuable insights.
 You can send not just email reminders, but upgrade offers or other important information to keep them engaged.

 In addition to the regular WooCommerce subscription payments information, we can cross-check your users’ data.
 For instance, if you want to know how many developers from the US are subscribed to a certain plan, it’s possible to do so: